 Exporting or Printing a Report

-- 1. Click the Send button to export the current report as a CSV or PDF file.
+- 1. Click the Send button to export and email the current report as a CSV or PDF file.

 This action opens the following box:

-- 2. Enter the name of the report, which will also be used as the Subject field in the email.
-Then enter recipients’ email addresses separated by commas and click Send.
+- 2. Enter the recipients’ email addresses, then click Ok.
+(Separate multiple email addresses with commas.)
 Once generated, users will receive an email message with a link to download the report.